 The idea of “Manifest Destiny” is something taught in American schools to children learning about the history of the country.
-But when this idea is presented to children, there are usually important concepts left out, which leaves the student with an incomplete picture of what was really going on.
-Manifest Destiny started almost immediately after the end of the war of 1812 and continues to be referenced to this day.
-It has been expanded upon by American presidents from Abraham Lincoln to George W. Bush and has been used as an example of the best, and worst, that America has to offer.
-In order to understand Manifest Destiny, it is important to understand the people who settled the United States and the era in which the country was born.
+But when this idea is presented to children, there are usually essential concepts left out, which leaves the student with an incomplete picture of what was going on.
+Manifest Destiny started almost immediately after the end of the war of 1812 and continued to be referenced to this day.
+It has been expanded upon by American presidents from Abraham Lincoln to George W. Bush and has been used as an example of the best, and worst that America has to offer.
+To understand Manifest Destiny, it is essential to understand the people who settled the United States and the era in which the country was born.

 Manifest Destiny is the idea that American ideals and institutions should be installed into the areas around the world that are perceived to need them.
 The initial push created by Manifest Destiny was the push for American settlers to head out west and claim the land for their own.
 But the United States also uses portions of the Manifest Destiny idea when it acquires territories such as Puerto Rico and installs the “American way of life” in these areas.

 The United States was founded by people with strong religious beliefs.
 Those settlers created a country that they felt offered the most comprehensive and helpful institutions, virtues, and political ideals.
 When the British army was finally defeated at the end of the War of 1812, the idea that American virtues needed to be spread to the western territories grew in strength.
 Many political leaders who believe in Manifest Destiny felt that it should be applied to the entire world and not just North America.
 The influence of the British Empire and the manner in which Britain imposed its will on the rest of the world had a strong influence on the way that many of the Manifest Destiny politicians presented their information.